-- 5.2.1 During Recovery, OCDEL or its business partners, the PA Key or the ELRC agencies, will collect data on the impacts of the disaster on the availability of child care in the impacted community as identify by the administration or the Regional Office of Child Care. - 5.2.2 Using email or the Department of Human Services website, OCDEL will communicate information related to recovery efforts. - 5.2.3 OCDEL Certification staff will support providers impacted by the event and assist with certification of temporary or relocated facilities. - 5.2.4 As necessary, OCDEL will work with legal counsel to suspend or waive child care regulations to support continuity of operations and communicate with the providers. - 5.2.5 After community level disasters or an epidemic, OCDEL will conduct after action review to determine what factors should be considered for future events and modify the Statewide Child Care Emergency Plan accordingly.
+- 5.2.1 During Recovery, OCDEL or its business partners, the PA Keys to Quality or the CCIS agencies will be collecting data on the impacts of the disaster on the availability of child care in the impacted community. - 5.2.2 Using email or the Department of Human Services website, OCDEL will communicate information related to Recovery Efforts. - 5.2.3 OCDEL Certification staff will support providers impacted by the event and assist with certification of temporary or relocated facilities. - 5.2.4 After community level disasters, OCDEL will conduct after action assessment to determine what factors should be considered for future events and modify the Statewide Child Care Emergency Plan accordingly.

-6.0 Critical Activities
+6.0 Subsidy Critical Activities

-6.1 Subsidized Child Care Continuity of Services - ELRC
+6.1 Continuity of Services - CCIS

-The Early Learning Resource Center (ELRC) agencies are the hub of child care information.
-They are the community-based organizations where low-income working families can get assistance with paying for child care, and all families can access resource and referral information to other community organizations.
+The Child Care Information Services (CCIS) agencies are the hub of child care information.
+They are the local offices based in counties where low-income working families can get assistance with paying for child care.
 Additionally, they provide families with information on quality child care and personalized child care referrals to child care providers based on specific needs or preferences.
-Currently, there are 14 agencies providing ELRC services in 19 regions across the commonwealth who provide these supports for families and providers.
-A current listing of ELRC agencies can be found here.
+Currently there are 42 local CCIS agencies contracting with OCDEL to support families.
+For a listing of CCIS agencies click here.